CoenCardelli/CoenCardelli/README.md

 **Why It Is Interesting and Important:**

-Traffic fatalities represent one of the leading causes of preventable death in the United States.
-Understanding the relationship between lighting conditions (captured in `LGT_COND`) and time of day (`HOUR`) is critical for informing infrastructure investment decisions such as roadway lighting expansion, reflective signage upgrades, and speed limit adjustments during nighttime hours.
-From a public policy standpoint, identifying which hours and lighting environments produce the most fatal crashes enables targeted safety campaigns and funding allocation by state and federal transportation agencies.
-This question also has a direct economic dimension — fatal crashes carry enormous societal costs including emergency response, lost productivity, and healthcare expenditure, all of which can be reduced with better-targeted interventions.
+Traffic fatalities represent one of the leading causes of preventable death in the United States, and the FARS dataset's combination of `LGT_COND` and `HOUR` fields makes it uniquely suited to examine how visibility and time of day compound crash risk.
+Understanding this relationship is critical for informing infrastructure investment decisions such as roadway lighting expansion, reflective signage upgrades, and speed limit adjustments during nighttime hours.
+From a public policy standpoint, identifying which hours and lighting environments produce the most fatal crashes — using the 39,681 crash records in this dataset — enables targeted safety campaigns and funding allocation by state and federal transportation agencies.
+This question also has a direct economic dimension: fatal crashes carry enormous societal costs including emergency response, lost productivity, and healthcare expenditure, all of which can be reduced with better-targeted interventions derived from the patterns this data reveals.

 **Connection to Dataset:** Uses `LGT_COND`, `LGT_CONDNAME`, `HOUR`, `HOURNAME`, `FATALS`, and `STATENAME` columns.